GSA-TTS/identity-handbook/_articles/gpo-designated-receiver.md

 If you'd like to volunteer to receive and record letters, please add your name to the [Upcoming Volunteers tab][upcoming-volunteers] of the GPO Designated Receiver Report spreadsheet.
 If you have any questions about the process, you can ask them in Slack in [#login-team-ada][team-ada-slack].

+## Please: See something, say something!

+Please make sure to record any unusual behavior observed with the letter on the Notes column of the [spreadsheet][the-spreadsheet].
+If you believe the issue requires immediate attention, please post on #login-team-ada and tag @login-oncall-ada.

 ## How to change the designated receiver

 Team Ada's oncall engineer updates the designated receiver configuration on (or around) the 15th of every month.
 Here's the process: